 Here are the English requirements that you should bring along:

-- IELTS (academic) 6.5 on average - please see Language Centre guidelines if results differ
+• IELTS/ IELTS ONLINE (academic) 6.5 on average - please see Language Centre guidelines if results differ

 As a state-recognised, private university, the SRH Berlin University is financed by tuition fees.
 These revenues go towards equipping our campus, providing services for our students, and quality assurance.
 In this way we ensure that you receive the best possible education under optimal study conditions.